EMT

 Per policy, the Agency will issue a card within 45 days of receiving a complete application (including background check results).
 Most cards will be issued within 1 -2 weeks.

-For detailed information regarding this information see Marin County EMS Agency Policy #3200, EMT Certification/Recertification
+For detailed information, see Marin County EMS Agency Policy #3200, EMT Certification/Recertification

 Submit a copy of EMT-P License issued in California